lliendo/Radar/docs/internals.rst

     The main work of the server is splitted across three main threads :

-    1 - RadarServer.
+    * RadarServer.

-    2 - RadarServerPoller.
+    * RadarServerPoller.

-    3 - PluginManager.
+    * PluginManager.

     RadarServer :

     This thread is responsible for accepting clients and receiving replies from them.
-A client is only accepted if it is defined in at least one monitor and is not duplicated (that is, if there isn't a client already connected).
+A client is only accepted if it is defined in at least one monitor and is not duplicated (that is, if the same client isn't already connected).

-    Once a client is successfully accepted it is registered within the ClientManager.
+    Once a client is accepted it is registered within the ClientManager.
     The ClientManager acts as proxy that talks directly to all defined monitors.
-    Every monitor internally knows if it has to accept a client when it connects, if it is indeed accepted then a deep copy of the checks and contacts is stored along with the instance of that client.
+    Every monitor internally knows if it has to accept a client when it connects, if it is indeed accepted then a copy of the checks and contacts is stored along with the instance of that client.
 This copy is needed because more than one client may match against the same monitor.

-    The reverse process happens when a client disconnects, the RadarServer unregisters that client and the connection is closed.
+    The reverse process applies when a client disconnects, the RadarServer unregisters that client and the connection is closed.

     When a client sends a reply is it also initially processed by the ClientManager.
     The reason for this is that we need to get a list of checks and contacts that are affected by such reply.
-These two lists of objects are later on sent to the PluginManager to be processed by any defined plugins.
+These two lists of objects are later on transferred to the PluginManager to be processed by any defined plugins.

     RadarServerPoller :